 Finally, as with all fungal diseases, it is important to use clean nursery stock.
-Currently, there are no nurseries near known infected groves; however, this may change as we gain a better understanding of the distribution of the disease.
+Currently, there are no nurseries within the geographical citrus black spot quarantine zones; however, this may change as we gain a better understanding of the distribution of the disease.